Option 1: Send a test email.

 - Once you've completed purchase, you'll be sent any Attendee emails that you have Active at their scheduled times, if you meet the dependencies.
-You can check out when your event emails are sent and their dependencies here.
+Check out when your event emails are sent and their dependencies.

 - When you receive these emails, unlike test emails, the links will be functional as you will have an attendee record and ID to complete them.

 You could also add yourself as a Speaker to see what these emails would look like but do bare in mind that your Speaker record would be visible on the public event site.
 A great idea could be to clone your real event to test things like this away from the public eye.